aha-app/aha-services/docs/webhooks.md

 This integration allows generic integration using webhooks.
-When a user chooses _Send to Webhook_ under the _Send_ dropdown next to the integrations field for a feature or a release then an HTTP POST will be made to the URL you specify in the Hook URL parameter.
+When a user chooses _Send to Webhook_ under the _Send_ dropdown next to the Integrations field for a feature or a release then an HTTP POST will be made to the URL you specify in the Hook URL parameter.